jameswolpe/final_project_hawkeye/updates.md

 Read two articles from TennisAbstract blog, about return and serve effectiveness.
 Created a visualization for the height of male and female tennis players over the years.
 Created a bar chart of rally lengths, created summary statistics of rally lengths.

 ## April 13th begining of class
 Created a new visualization with height as a predictor of rally length and began one with height as a predictor of aces in a match.
-Began to learn "stringr" to continue working with the directionals data, will work with a few diifferent permiatations and have a shiny app where you can select the player.
+Began to learn "stringr" to continue working with the directionals data, will work with a few different permutations and have a shiny app where you can select the player.

+## April 18th
+Worked with stringr to begin dropping points and tried to separate points into different columns.
+Also separated into two different rmd's, one for directionals, one for height visualisations.